 Now that you know which features are best, let’s talk about some specific services that do background checks well!

 BeenVerified is a two-tier background check service.
 Its basic package covers criminal records, financial records, social media presence, and other public-record data.
-This is enough to give you a solid idea of who it is you’re talking to or interviewing.
 If you want other data sources and information about gun licenses, for example, you can always upgrade to the premium version.
-This also lets you send runners to courts and physical archives to find even more data, which is useful.
 The best part is that advanced and basic searches are both fast.
 The former take up to a few days while the latter take seconds, making BeenVerified one of the speedier services on the market.

 BeenVerified’s web dashboard is intuitive and well-designed, making it easy for you to find the exact results you’re looking for.
 This includes easy custom searches, and reports that are both sleek and easy to navigate.
 Mobile users can enjoy Android and iOS apps that make it easy to execute mobile searches and carry results on the go.
 Even if you don’t want to use these, there’s an excellent responsive mobile website that works well from all operating systems.
 Last but not least, you can always get the help you need with BeenVerified thanks to 24/7 customer support that’s helpful and knowledgeable.